wbsg-uni-mannheim/PyDI/PyDI/README.md

 - [License](#license)
 - [Acknowledgements](#acknowledgements)

 **Quick Start**: The section below provides an overview of the functionality of the PyDI framework.
-As alternatives to acquaint yourself with the framework, you can also read the [PyDI Tutorial](/PyDI/tutorial/PyDI_Tutorial.ipynb) or have a look at the code examples in our [Wiki](/PyDI/wiki/)!
+As alternatives to familiarizing yourself with the framework, you can also read the [PyDI Tutorial](/PyDI/tutorial/PyDI_Tutorial.ipynb) or have a look at the code examples in our [Wiki](/PyDI/wiki/)!

 ## Installing PyDI